whole-communities-whole-health/hornsense-study-admin-docs/README.md

 # Admin panel usage instructions
-These instructions are for study admins who need to use the Hornsense Platform admin panel
+This documentation is for study admins who need to use the Hornsense Platform admin panel for a research study.

 ## How to set up new admin panel administrators
 Existing admins must create accounts for new admins and help with the initial multi-factor authentication set up.
 This process can be done via video call following these steps: